 What can you expect in this one?
 We want to answer a basic question: How does a picture book work?
 There isn't a simple formula that a writer can follow, but we will offer insights into how picture books work.
 In order to show you how picture books work, we will be looking at four examples.

+We will conclude with a preview of our upcoming webinar series.
 Throughout the free webinar, you'll be able to text chat with other participants and ask questions that we will answer as we go or at the end.
 We may even use your questions to inform what we cover in the full webinar series.
 And yes, you can expect us to make a pitch for you to sign up for "Revising and Re-Imagining Your Picture Book Manuscript," but we won't be doing the hard sell.
 We think you'll like what you experience in this free webinar so much you'll want to sign up for the series.

 For more information, also see the FAQ for the PB webinar--Frequently asked questions: You may find your questions answered on this page.